Bluebonnet Horse Expo

 About the Bluebonnet Rescue Horse Training Challenge

-The Bluebonnet Rescue Horse Training Challenge is a competition in which volunteer foster homes and professional trainers work with a Bluebonnet Equine Humane Society foster horse for three months (starting in early July 2010) and will compete in the Challenge at the 2010 Bluebonnet Horse Expo on October 16, 2010.
+The Bluebonnet Rescue Horse Training Challenge is a competition in which volunteer foster homes and professional trainers work with a Bluebonnet Equine Humane Society foster horse for three months (starting in mid July 2011) and will compete in the Challenge at the 2011 Bluebonnet Horse Expo on October 22, 2011.

 The goals of the Challenge are to: